 Huckins led the league with seven saves - one shy of Linfield's single-season record - and also picked up two wins in 14 total appearances.
 He pitched 31 2/3 innings, surrendering just five earned runs and six walks against 30 strikeouts.

-Honorable mention citations were awarded to Clayton Truex (Jr., Kirkland, Wash.), Jordan Harlow (Sr., Baker City, Ore.) and Nate McClellan (Jr., Shoreline, Wash.).
+Honorable mention citations were awarded to Clayton Truex (Sr., Kirkland, Wash.), Jordan Harlow and Nate McClellan (Sr., Shoreline, Wash.).

 Truex, Linfield’s first baseman, had a great bounce-back year, hitting .343 with 15 extra-base hits and 28 RBI.
 Harlow was a defensive stalwart at third base, and hit .263 with 36 total hits on the offensive side of the game.
 McClellan started 32 games as the Wildcats’ designated hitter, racking up 56 total bases and 27 RBI as part of a .275 average.